 WOMEN'S NATIONAL TEAM

 The USA Baseball Women's National Team (WNT) was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
 The team went on to capture the gold medal in the first-ever IBAF Women's Baseball World Cup in Edmonton, Canada.
-Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan and took home the bronze medal from the 2008 World Cup in Japan.
-In 2010, the WNT won a second bronze medal in World Cup in Maracay, Venezuela.
+Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan, before taking home the bronze medal at the 2008 World Cup in Japan and again in 2010 in Venezuela.
+In 2012, the WNT won a silver medal at the World Cup in Edmonton, Canada.

-Most recently, in 2012, the Women's National Team took home the silver medal from the IBAF Women's Baseball World Cup, which was played in Edmonton.
+Most recently, in 2014, the Women's National Team took home the silver medal from the WBSC Women's Baseball World Cup, which was played in Miyazaki, Japan.

 When not competing in the World Cup, the Women's National Team hosts a Women's Development Program, leads youth clinics and works to grow the game of baseball among women in the U.S.

-Beginning in June, the Women's National Team with host a series of open regional tryouts to identify the 40 players chosen to attend the Women's National Team Trials, to be held Aug.
-18-21.
-The 20 athletes selected from trials to round out the final roster will then go compete in the WBSC Women's Baseball World Cup in Miyazaki, Japan, Sept.
-1-7.
+USA Baseball will kick off its 2015 on-field programming with the inaugural Women's National Open, to be held Jan.
+16-18 in The Woodlands, Texas.
+Players will compete in a series of skill sessions and games in an effort to be selected as one of the 34 players chosen to attend the Women's National Team Trials, to be held May 22-24.
+The 18 athletes selected from trials to round out the final roster will then go compete in the Pan American Games in Toronto, July 20-26.

 2012 United States Baseball Federation and Baseball America Foundation combined audited financials